xaksis/vue-good-table/README.md

  ```

  #### @on-column-filter
-event emitted when column is filtered (only emitted for checkbox tables)
+event emitted when column is filtered (only emitted for remote mode)
 ```html
 <vue-good-table
   :columns="columns"